-Last Wednesday, we wrote about our 10-year old neighbor’s remarkable good fortune in finding a Wham-O Superball, and the law that governed whether he could keep it or had to return it to another claimant.
+A few days ago, I wrote about my 10-year old neighbor’s remarkable good fortune in finding a Wham-O Superball, and the law that governed whether he could keep it or had to return it to another claimant.
 All of that turned out to be moot, as he promptly lost it in a cornfield.
-But we had so much fun writing about finding lost property that we though we’d take up the obverse of that coin today – what happens when the lost property was stolen to begin with.
+But I had so much fun writing about finding lost property that I thought I’d take up the obverse of that coin today – what happens when the lost property was stolen to begin with.

 Martha dropped $7.00 on a dusty and faded old painting in a dilapidated frame.
 Or so her story goes.
 She says it sat around her place for a few years before she decided to get it appraised at her late mother’s urging.
 Lo and behold, the painting turned out to be by the French impressionist Pierre Auguste Renoir.
 What a lucky break for Martha!
 And it seemed to be worth somewhere north of what Martha had paid for it, about 15,000 times her initial investment.

 Everyone loves a story like this, an everyday Joe or Jane unexpectedly becoming rich because of serendipity.
 Like the German teen who just stubbed her toe on a 1-lb. gold bar while swimming on vacation.
 Martha’s story was equally compelling – maybe even more so, because she had just lost her teaching position and was training to be a casino blackjack dealer.
 No question, Martha sure could stand to be Queen for a Day, and maybe stub her toe on a windfall herself right about now.